cloudops/co-website/content/english/resources/white-papers/azure-kubernetes-services-container-security-for-a-cloud-native-world/_index.md

 ---
 title: Azure Kubernetes Services - Container Security for a Cloud Native World
 lastmod: 2020-07-04
+description: A CloudOps and Microsoft eBook on how to secure your containers in Azure with AKS.
 resources:
 - name: "thumbnail"
   src: "AKS.png"